dennis-ge/dotfiles/README.md

 Usage: setup  [options]

 Options:
-      ide                  Install some Jetbrains IDE (only Desktop Version) system               Basic System Installation
       favorite-apps        Update your Favorite Apps (only Desktop Version) docker-compose       Install Docker-Compose
-      vscode               Install VSCode with some extensions (only Desktop Version) go                   Install Go
       dotfiles             Link dotfiles to home directory
+      ide                  Install some Jetbrains IDE (only Desktop Version) system               Basic System Installation
+      k8s                  Install Kubernetes related tools
+      vscode               Install VSCode with some extensions (only Desktop Version) docker               Install Docker
       github-cli           Install the GitHub CLI
-      docker               Install Docker
 ```

 It is possible to specifiy multiple options, so  `setup system vscode docker` is a valid command.